 What exactly does sunscreen diligence entail?

-It means keeping any bare skin covered with a SPF 30 sunscreen every day of the year.
+It means keeping any bare skin covered with an SPF 30 sunscreen, such as the Stem Cell Active Day Defense SPF 30, every day of the year.
 Yes, even in the winter.
 This also involves reapplying your sunscreen every two to three hours.
 Again, even in the winter.

 Don’t forget to also practice other sun protection measures.
 A pair of sunglasses and a wide-brimmed hat can work wonders in keeping your skin shaded from the sun.